 With all the misinformation doing the rounds, it is much better for employers to take responsibility to inform their employees on the real facts and the latest developments.
-The following are good practices in this regard:
+Keep records of all training and communication sessions as well as minutes of committee meetings in order to prove compliance to directives.

-- Appoint at least one person in the workplace to be responsible for communication around Covid-19, and make sure that this person is accessible to all workers and has the necessary resources and capacity to answer their questions and assist them in every way necessary. - Put up information posters in the workplace, in particular to create awareness around preventative measures and personal hygiene. - Make available information pamphlets with the above information, but also include information on how workers can be safe at home, and keep their families and communities safe.
+- Appoint at least one person in the workplace to be responsible for communication around Covid-19, and make sure that this person is accessible to all workers and has the necessary resources and capacity to answer their questions and assist them in every way necessary. - If there is a health and safety committee in the workplace, consult the committee in risk assessment, mitigation procedures and communication with workers. - Put up information posters in the workplace, in particular to create awareness around preventative measures and personal hygiene. - Make available information pamphlets with the above information, but also include information on how workers can be safe at home, and keep their families and communities safe.
 Also use this means to encourage workers to live healthily and stay fit. - Hold training sessions with teams, bringing them up to speed on the facts about the disease, on the regulations that are in place, and on the workplace practices and procedures that have been implemented.
 Remember to maintain physical distancing when meeting for training. - Hold daily briefing sessions with all workers, informing them of the latest news about the disease (even if you think they may already know it), changes in regulations that may have been put in place, and changes in workplace practices and procedures, always remembering to maintain physical distancing.
 Short team-talk scripts for supervisors are a practical way to ensure that a consistent message is given. - Allow workers to ask questions during these sessions and take the time to allay fears and address misconceptions.
-Fake news spreads faster than any virus - it should be debunked before it gets a chance to spread and take hold. - > Consider setting up a WhatsApp group to communicate with workers.
+Fake news spreads faster than any virus - it should be debunked before it gets a chance to spread and take hold. - Consider setting up a WhatsApp group to communicate with workers.
 Keep records of all communication with workers, in particular any reports by employees of feeling unwell.